quantum-kittens/quantum-kittens.github.io/_posts/2022-06-13-CHAPTER-2-Story-Schrödinger-Day.md

 But with just these two options available for the single celebratory snack, Arya was faced with an unfortunate choice.
 The townscats were evenly divided in their love for these particular snacks; either choice would result in half of them being disappointed.
 And Arya always avoided disappointing anyone if she could help it.

 *Cheese ribbons.
 No, can’t choose that, poor Jinxy one street over will end up hiccuping for days.
 Okay, salmon shortcakes, then.
 No, I’ll never hear the end of it from Blade.
 Fine, cheese ribbons.
 Oh, but Bilito will box my ears at our next council meeting!
-But… if I choose salmon shortcakes Poh will box my ears at our next council meeting!*
+But…if I choose salmon shortcakes,* Poh *will box my ears at our next council meeting!*

 ![](/assets/imgs/Arya_Full_Illustration.png){: style="max-width: 300px" .left}
-Arya’s thoughts raced hither and tither, threatening to implode, panic rearing its wretched head.
+Arya’s thoughts raced hither and thither, threatening to implode, panic rearing its wretched head.
 She eventually realized she could either stay there, paralyzed by her thoughts, or she could cat up and make a decision.
-So, make a decision it was, but she would do so by consulting a marble, which could help when faced with a difficult choice between two equally weighted options.
+So, make a decision it was, but she would do so by consulting a marble.
+Marbles could be helpful when faced with a difficult choice between two equally weighted options.

-She went to her office within the Town Hall, a cozy room that bore an abundance of books, smells of fresh ink and parchment, and sunbathing spots.
+She went to her office within Town Hall, a cozy room that bore an abundance of books, smells of fresh ink and parchment, and sunbathing spots.
 And a marble or two.

 Whiskertese marbles had a curious property: they were red and blue at the same time, a superposition of two colors, until someone looked directly at them.
-When directly observed, a Whiskertese marble would either turn red or turn blue, with a fifty percent chance of becoming either color.
-Should one pack a room with a hundred Whiskertese marbles, and thereafter look directly at each in turn, close to half of them would become red and close to half of them would become blue.
+When directly observed, a Whiskertese marble would either turn red or turn blue, with a fifty percent chance of either color.
+Should one pack a room with a hundred Whiskertese marbles, and thereafter look directly at each individual marble, close to half would turn red and close to half would turn blue.
 There was no way to tell beforehand which of the two colors a marble would become.

 ![](/assets/imgs/Marble_Animation.png){: style="max-width: 150px" .right}
 Arya pawed one of the marbles out of a storage box, careful to avoid looking at it directly.